 I operate a sliding scale, in an attempt to match my fees with your financial circumstances.
 This is a process of negotiation that we will address at our first meeting.
 I also offer two concessionary places, which are reserved for people on a low income.
 Please do let me know if this would be helpful for you.

-I offer a FREE initial meeting (30-40 minutes).
-This is to get to know each other and see whether we could work together.
-Choosing a therapist is important: as in any relationship, we need to be a good fit.
+I would be happy to arrange an initial meeting, to get to know each other, and see whether we could work together.
+Choosing the right therapist is important: as in any relationship, we need to be a good enough fit.

-Whilst I am working towards UKCP registration as a supervisor, I can offer low-cost supervision to counsellors, psychotherapists, and anyone working in the caring professions.
+I offer clinical supervision to counsellors, psychotherapists, and anyone working in the caring professions.
 Please contact me for details.

 We would normally meet once a week, but it could be more often if necessary.